oscarfont/deep-learning/README.md

 # Deep Learning

-Laboratories carried out with @vipermu and @diegovincent of the Deep Learning course in our last year of our Bachelor in Universitat Pompeu Fabra.
+Laboratories of the Deep Learning course carried out with @vipermu and @diegovincent in our last year of our Bachelor at Universitat Pompeu Fabra.
 Course name: Deep Learning.
 Language: Python.
 IDE: Google Colab.